 I don’t call people names other than some politicians liberty-killers- and this is based upon their voting or legislative record.
 I look at laws and facts and make logical conclusions.
 These reports are based upon the data available, either from the city or in Florida usually the State Department of Transportation’s crash data.
 I do not believe it is 100% accurate, but it is the best source available short of buying hundreds of crash reports at $16 each, which I cannot afford to do and I also lack the driver information required to obtain them.
 As of October 2014, I have all DOT crash data for state and local roads for the period of 2005-2011, and DHSMV crash data for 2007-June 2014.
-I will be able to perform more thorough analysis work that will include local roads.
+After the DOT data was no longer provided, a friend purchased state data from the Department of Highway Safety and Motor Vehicles.
+I was then able to perform more thorough analysis work that included local roads.

 Help with the fight

-If you would like to help fight this battle, some friends of mine are setting up a non-profit to do so as of February 2013.
+If you would like to help fight this battle at the state level, some friends of mine set up a non-profit to do so in 2013.
 The organization is the non-partisan Liberty First Florida Network.
 The site is located at www.libertyfirstfl.org.
 This site will allow individuals to donate to efforts to restore liberty in Florida.
 On this issue alone, the camera companies and our local government are spending millions of dollars to work against our rights.
 We are in dire need of equal time at the Legislature.

 “Automated for-profit law enforcement is a bad idea“